pivot-access-ltd/bma-offline-docs/src/ansible-playbooks-reference-6367.md

 admin_email: "admin@email.com"
 admin_id: "admin"
 ```
-*These variables can be defined in the `Hosts` file above, or at the command line using the `--extra_vars` argument.*
+These variables can be defined in the `Hosts` file above, or at the command line using the `--extra_vars` argument.

 The playbook uses an ansible variable to determine what version of MAAS to deploy.
-The playbook won’t execute (i.e “skipped” in the context of Ansible) if host_vars show the Ubuntu version is incompatible with the version and install method.
+The playbook won’t execute (i.e “skipped” in the context of Ansible) if `host_vars` show the Ubuntu version is incompatible with the version and install method.
 The Region Controller tasks should be able to execute on multiple hosts in a single execution if the target is an Ansible Group rather than a single host.

-**please document the steps here:**

 <a href="#heading--Finding-the-new-region-controller"><h3 id="heading--Finding-the-new-region-controller">Finding the new region controller</h3></a>

-**how does the operator find the newly-installed region controller?**
-*It should be accessible at the host ip address, as though the MAAS region had been installed manually.*
+The newly-installed region controller should be accessible at the specified host ip address, as though the controller had been installed manually.

 <a href="#heading--MAAS-rack-controller"><h2 id="heading--MAAS-rack-controller">MAAS rack controller</h2></a>